mehdibo/Codeigniter-recaptcha/README.md

   1. Copy `Recaptcha.php` to the `/application/libraries` folder.
   2. Load the library using the Codeigniter loader `$this->load->library('recaptcha' , $config)`,
   3. See the [documentation](#documentation) for usage.

-To use this class outside Codeigniter just remove the following line found in the top:

  ## Documentation
   ### Loading the library